 Did you know that in the UK we get most of our Vitamin D from sunlight exposure from late March to the end of September?

-Vitamin D helps our bodies to absorb calcium and phosphate from our diet, minerals which are important for healthy bones, teeth and muscles.
+Vitamin D helps our bodies to absorb calcium and phosphate from our diet, minerals that are important for healthy bones, teeth and muscles.